MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Prepare_Identity_Synch.md

 15. Leave your Edge browser open.
 However, you can close the **Step 2: Install Id-Fix - Microsoft - IdFix** tab since you are done using IdFix.

-### Task 4: Prepare for Directory Synchronization

-The Microsoft Entra Connect synchronization service is a main component of Microsoft Entra Connect.
-It's responsible for processing all operations related to synchronizing identity data between your on-premises environment and Microsoft Entra ID.
-The sync service consists of an on-premises component (Microsoft Entra Connect sync) and a cloud service component (Microsoft Entra Connect Cloud Sync service).
-Deployments such as Adatum that implement Microsoft Exchange Online must use the Microsoft Entra Connect sync service.

-Before you can run Microsoft Entra Connect, you must first configure several settings that control the synchronization process, which you will do in this task.
-Once you have completed the preparation process, you will then run the Microsoft Entra Connect tool in the next exercise.

-1. You should still be logged into **LON-DC1**.

-2. You want to begin by adding several trusted sites for Microsoft Edge.
-If you're familiar doing this with Internet Explorer (IE), the process is basically the same for Edge; however, the location of the **Security** settings is different.
-With IE, you added trusted sites through IE's Internet Options; for Edge, you will add trusted sites through the Windows Control Panel. <br/>

-	Select the magnifying glass icon on the taskbar and then enter **control** in the Search box.

-3. In the list of search results, select **Control Panel**.

-4. In the **Control Panel**, select **Network and Internet**.

-5. On the **Network and Internet** window, select **Internet Options**.

-6. This opens the **Internet Properties** window.
-Select the **Security** tab.

-7. The **Internet** zone should be selected by default.
-Towards the bottom of the window, select the **Custom level...** button.

-8. In the **Security Settings – Internet Zone** window, scroll down to the **Downloads** section.
-The first option in this section is **File download**.
-Verify the **File download** option is set to **Enable** and then select **OK**.

-9. This takes you back to the **Internet Options** window.
-Select the **Trusted sites** zone.

-10. In the **Trusted Sites** zone, you must add several sites.
-Select the **Sites** button.

-11. In the **Trusted sites** window, in the **Add this website to the zone** field, enter the following URL and then select **Add**: **https://outlook.office365.com/**

-12. Repeat step 11 to add the following site: **https://outlook.office.com/**

-13. Repeat step 11 to add the following site: **https://portal.office.com/**

-14. Select **Close** once you have added these three sites.

-15. In the **Internet Options** window, select **OK** to close the window.

-16. Close the **Network and Internet** window.

-17. Proceed to the next exercise.
-You are now ready to install the Microsoft Entra Connect tool and enable directory synchronization.

 # Proceed to Lab 3 - Exercise 2